Macron tells Putin tangible progress made in Russo-French relations

-PARIS French President Emmanuel Macron said he told Russian counterpart Vladimir Putin the two countries had made a "tangible" progress in bilateral relations, which could move to a new phase.
+PARIS (Reuters) - French President Emmanuel Macron said he told Russian counterpart Vladimir Putin the two countries had made a "tangible" progress in bilateral relations, which could move to a new phase.

 The two presidents met for the first time on May 29.